oluseguncodess/learning-javascript/documentation.md

 JavaScript objects are used to store data using key-value pairs.

+Objects that have keys who's values are functions, the values can be referred to as methods.

 ## Loops

 Loops are used to iterate through data until a certain condition is met.